-Test Method A (using tensile tester)
+Test Method A (using tensile tester); and

-Test Method B (using loop tack tester)
+Test Method B (using loop tack tester).

 D-2 SUMMARY OF TEST METHODS

 D-2.1 These procedures involves bringing a loop of pressure-sensitive adhesive, along with its backing, into controlled contact with a 24 mm × 24 mm (1 sq. in.) stainless steel surface, applying only the weight of the pressure-sensitive article itself.
 Subsequently, the pressure-sensitive article is detached from the substrate, and the force required for removal is measured using a recording instrument.